rtsao/csjs/README.md

 ##### Why not Radium?

-Radium is cool, but there are limitations to using pure inline styles.
-Radium relies on wrapping React's render method to be able to re-implement things like psuedo-classes and media queries, which aren't possible with inline styles.
-These just work normally in CSJS because it is normal CSS.
-Pure inline styles makes a lot sense if you have lots of dynamic styles with runtime calculations, but there's no benefit in the case of static CSS if you can get scoping through other means.
+Inline styles are cool, but there are limitations to using pure inline styles.
+For example, things like pseudo-classes and media queries aren't possible with inline styles.
+Radium works around this by wrapping React's render method to be able to re-implement things like psuedo-classes and media queries.
+Thus Radium is wholly dependent on React.
+CSJS has no such dependency, and can work with any framework or vanilla JS.

+Pure inline styles makes a lot sense if you have lots of dynamic styles with runtime calculations, but there's no benefit in the case of static styles if you can get scoping through other means.
+If your styles are "static", using Radium involves unnecessary overhead.

 [(1)]: #native
 [(2)]: #extracted-static-css-bundles